-A homelab is a educational & hobby learning environment for all software & hardware.
+A homelab is an educational & hobby learning environment for all software & hardware.
 It can be set up with no budget or a very large budget.
-This can be configured using virtualization (like Virtualbox) or a hardware-centric setup.
+This can be configured using virtualization (like VirtualBox) or a hardware-centric setup.

 | where TimeGenerated > ago(1h)